Illuminated Christian Manuscript

 The work was prepared at the Benedictine Abbey in Helmarshausen and the scribe identified his name.
 The script is a modified Caroline minuscule that anticipates the Gothic.
 The illustrations in bright colors are composed on the principle of the rejection of blank (horror vacui) while keeping a great readability.
 The image shared by Wikimedia gives the example of a page.

-Early 14th century An Illuminated Breviary
+early 14th century Breviary

-2008 SOLD 1.77 M€ including premium
+2008 SOLD for € 1.77 M€ by Thierry de Maigret

 Its 527 sheets of parchment in octavo (127 x 195 mm) are decorated with 115 miniatures and many lettrines.
 The text is divided into two columns, according to the fashion of the time.
 This volume has remained in its binding of the fifteenth century, and the catalog says that it is in a condition of great freshness despite some reported defects (including wear on page corners).
-It is a breviary.
-The civilian books of that time (like the Roman de la Rose) are more rare, and even more sought after.

-2021 SOLD for $ 3.6M including premium
+2021 SOLD for $ 3.6M by Christie's

 The book consists of 189 leaves of vellum 21 x 15 cm including 16 large miniatures with foliate borders enhanced with gold and silver, plus 12 small miniatures illustrating the occupations of the months.
 The tweets below show an example of each type.
 The pleasant illustration includes angels, exotic animals and monsters.